ENGL 205: Lit. and Moral

 In addition to improving reading comprehension, writing and oral presentation skills.
 Students will 1) describe and examine the multifaceted character of society and how the inclusion of different perspectives can influence on one’s world view, 2) examine the diverse, complex, and interdependent nature of people while focusing on perspectives on familial obligations.
 Section 12 TR 8:30-9:45 CLINE-BAILEY

-ENGL 205-18 and 21: A Focus on: Mental Illness
+ENGL 205: A Focus on Mental Illness

 This course explores how some aspects of mental illness – from Unipolar and Bipolar Disorder to Major Depressive Disorder and Borderline Personality Disorder to Schizophrenia and PTSD -- manifest themselves in literature and film.
 Ultimately, this course will challenge, clarify, and destigmatize presumptions about mental illness, including how such afflictions affect family and friends as well.

-ENGL 205 Focus on: Passing and Performing Identity
+ENGL 205 Focus on Passing and Performing Identity

 In this course, we will read fiction and graphic novels that investigate the phenomenon of racial passing in the United States, whereby “black” persons light-skinned enough to appear “white” cross the color line to live as white people.
 Along the way, we will read a smattering of historical sources and cultural theory on the social construction of race, gender, sexuality, socioeconomic class, religion, etc.

-ENGL 205 Focus on: Re-Imagination
+ENGL 205 Focus on Apocalypses and Revelations

-ENGL 205 Focus On: Family
+ENGL 205 Focus On: Power of Storytelling

 This course constitutes the literature component of the Ethics/Religion and Society focus of the Xavier core curriculum.
 We will read, write about, and discuss a variety of literary texts with an emphasis on thinking critically about their social and ethical implications, understanding them not only in terms of our own perspectives but also in relation to the times and places for which they were produced.
 In specific, we will focus on representations of marriage, sex, and the family in several genres of writing produced in a variety of historical contexts.
 Some issues we will discuss include how the concepts of duty to family and specific roles within the family are defined and how these definitions determine the function, or dysfunction, of the family unit as a whole.
 We will also consider the relation of the family to other social and cultural institutions and beliefs.